 Instructions

-- In a large bowl, cream together the coconut oil and sugar.
+- To make the cookies: In a large bowl, cream together the coconut oil and sugar.
 Mix in the salt, vanilla extract, and chia egg.

 - With the side of a stiff spatula cut in 1 cup of flour.
 You can also use a pastry cutter or hand mixer for this step.